jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/model-plugin/create-model-providers.md

 # Create Model Providers

-Creating a Model Type Plugin The first step in creating a Model type plugin is to initialize the plugin project and create the model provider file, followed by integrating specific predefined/custom models.
+**Creating a Model Type Plugin**: The first step in creating a Model type plugin is to initialize the plugin project and create the model provider file, followed by integrating specific predefined/custom models.

 ### **Prerequisites**